hwgordon247/CV/README.md

 ## Henry Gordon

-I have a very strong interest in pursuing a career in software development and believe I have the necessary credentials to succeed in this field…intelligent, resourceful, hardworking, engaging with an impeccable academic record, I have much to offer.
+I have a very strong interest in pursuing a career in software development and believe I have the necessary credentials to succeed in this field…intelligent, resourceful, hardworking and engaging, with an impeccable academic record.
+I have much to offer.
 Having graduated from Durham University with a 2:1 honours Mechanical Engineering Degree (MEng), I very quickly realised that Software Development was my preferred field and successfully completed the 12 week long course at Makers Academy to become a developer.

 My aim now?
 To consolidate my specialism by adding value to an organisation, in an industry that I find both exciting and challenging.